bcgov/shinywqg/inst/extdata/guide.md

 - A table will appear on the right showing information about the selected media (i.e., water or sediment), type of guideline (long-term chronic or short term acute), predicted effect level (i.e., no effect or probable effect), guidelines status (i.e., approved, interim or working), WQG value and the links to the guidelines’ technical report and overview report are provided.
 If the WQG is a working WQG, the link to the original source will be provided.

 ### Step 3: Get report
-- From the “download” tab a summary of the WQG can be downloaded
+- From the “download” tab a summary of the WQG can be downloaded.

 - If a “report” is selected, the information summary will be downloaded.
 The report can be downloaded in the following formats: HTML, PDF, CSV, XLSX.

 - More information on the selected WQG can be downloaded from the “raw data” option in CSV or XLSX formats.

-- A summary of all WQGs can be downloaded using “All limits” option in CSV or XLSX formats.
+- A summary of all WQGs can be downloaded using “All Limits” option in CSV or XLSX formats.